ADHD or ADD in Adults

-ADD / ADHD: It’s not just for kids
+ADHD: It’s not just for kids

-Alternately, you may have been able to compensate for the symptoms of ADD/ADHD when you were young, only to run into problems as your responsibilities increase.
+Alternately, you may have been able to compensate for the symptoms of ADHD when you were young, only to run into problems as your responsibilities increase.
 The more balls you’re trying to keep in the air—pursuing a career, raising a family, running a household—the greater the demand on your abilities to organize, focus, and remain calm.
-This can be challenging for anyone, but if you have ADD/ADHD, it can feel downright impossible.
+This can be challenging for anyone, but if you have ADHD, it can feel downright impossible.

-FACT: ADD/ADHD looks very much like a willpower problem, but it isn’t.
+Fact: ADHD looks very much like a willpower problem, but it isn’t.
 It’s essentially a chemical problem in the management systems of the brain.

 Source: Dr. Thomas E. Brown, Attention Deficit Disorder: The Unfocused Mind in Children and Adults

-The following categories highlight common symptoms of adult ADD/ADHD.
+The following categories highlight common symptoms of adult ADHD.
 Do your best to identify the areas where you experience difficulty.
 Once you pinpoint your most problematic symptoms, you can start to work on strategies for dealing with them.

 Trouble concentrating and staying focused

-Adults with ADD/ADHD often have difficulty staying focused and attending to daily, mundane tasks.
+Adults with ADHD often have difficulty staying focused and attending to daily, mundane tasks.
 For example, you may be easily distracted by irrelevant sights and sounds, quickly bounce from one activity to another, or become bored quickly.
-Symptoms in this category are sometimes overlooked because they are less outwardly disruptive than the ADD/ADHD symptoms of hyperactivity and impulsivity—but they can be every bit as troublesome.
+Symptoms in this category are sometimes overlooked because they are less outwardly disruptive than the ADHD symptoms of hyperactivity and impulsivity—but they can be every bit as troublesome.
 The symptoms of inattention and concentration difficulties include:

-While you’re probably aware that people with ADD/ADHD have trouble focusing on tasks that aren’t interesting to them, you may not know that there’s another side: a tendency to become absorbed in tasks that are stimulating and rewarding.
+While you’re probably aware that people with ADHD have trouble focusing on tasks that aren’t interesting to them, you may not know that there’s another side: a tendency to become absorbed in tasks that are stimulating and rewarding.
 This paradoxical symptom is called hyperfocus.

 Hyperfocus is actually a coping mechanism for distraction—a way of tuning out the chaos.
 It can be so strong that you become oblivious to everything going on around you.
 For example, you may be so engrossed in a book, a TV show, or your computer that you completely lose track of time and neglect the things you’re supposed to be doing.
 Hyperfocus can be an asset when channeled into productive activities, but it can also lead to work and relationship problems if left unchecked.

-Common adult ADD / ADHD symptoms: Disorganization and forgetfulness
+Disorganization and forgetfulness

-When you have adult ADD/ADHD, life often seems chaotic and out of control.
+When you have adult ADHD, life often seems chaotic and out of control.
 Staying organized and on top of things can be extremely challenging—as is sorting out what information is relevant for the task at hand, prioritizing the things you need to do, keeping track of tasks and responsibilities, and managing your time.
 Common symptoms of disorganization and forgetfulness include:

-- poor organizational skills (home, office, desk, or car is extremely messy and cluttered)
+Poor organizational skills.
+Home, office, desk, or car is extremely messy and cluttered.

-- trouble starting and finishing projects
+Tendency to procrastinate, and have trouble starting and finishing projects.

 If you suffer from symptoms in this category, you may have trouble inhibiting your behaviors, comments, and responses.
 You might act before thinking, or react without considering consequences.
 You may find yourself interrupting others, blurting out comments, and rushing through tasks without reading instructions.
 If you have impulse problems, being patient is extremely difficult.
 For better or for worse, you may go headlong into situations and find yourself in potentially risky circumstances.
 You may struggle with controlling impulses if you: